GenericMappingTools/pygmt/doc/contributing.md

   concise examples while the tutorials are detailed and full of text.
 * SI units should be used in the example code for tutorial plots.

-Note that the :meth:`pygmt.Figure.show` method needs to be called for a plot to be inserted into the documentation.
+Note that the `Figure.show()` method needs to be called for a plot to be inserted into the documentation.

 ### Editing the API Documentation